 These powerful but simple to-do core strength and conditioning workouts are the foundation of all our training programs and remove the uncertainty of figuring out what off-the-bike strength training you should be doing.
 You don’t need costly gym equipment, a gym membership, or a personal trainer.
 You can perform all of these exercises in the comfort of your own house.
 A total of 15 minutes, three times a week, is all you need to get a stronger cycling core.

-Our training programs are compatible with most training platforms, including Zwift, TrainerRoad, Rouvy, and FulGaz or can be used stand-alone as PDF downloads if you don’t want to go high-tech with your training.
+My custom training programs are compatible with all major training platforms, including Zwift, TrainerRoad, Rouvy, and FulGaz.
 You can train with heart rate or power; it’s your choice.
-And they also include a stretching program to help you with your post-ride body maintenance to rebalance your body.
-These training programs are available as a one-off purchase from our online store, or you can get access to them and coaching support from me on a monthly subscription from our online training centre.
+And they also include a stretching program to help you with post-ride body maintenance to rebalance your body.
+To see if a custom training program is a good fit for you you can book a call to discuss your training goals with me.

 By following these seven tips and training sessions, you will be well on your way to cycling up hills faster and leaving your rivals in the dust.
-With the right approach, you can become an expert hill climber in no time.
+With the right approach, you can quickly become an expert hill climber.
 So, get ready to unlock the secrets of hill climbing and start dropping more riders on climbs.

 Where To From Here

-And if you want a customised training program that’s created exclusively for you to help you build, taper and peak for your events and fit around your family and work commitments, then check out our custom training program service here.
+If you want a customised training program created exclusively to help you build, taper and peak for your events and fit around your family and work commitments, check out our custom training program service here.

 Check out the results we have been getting for our clients here.